 However, it is always best to either consult with an architect engineer or have a contractor do it for you.

 A strip foundation (also known as a trench foundation, or footing) is a combination of pier and slab foundations.
-Typically, when building a slab foundation, a strip, otherwise known as a footing, is laid down before the slab for stability a strength.
+Typically, when building a slab foundation, a strip, otherwise known as a footing, is laid down before the slab for stability and strength.

 A strip foundation is a strip of concrete which is laid to support the container.
 Usually the concrete strip is 1-2 feet wide and can be anywhere from 2-4 feet deep.